top of page

 Let me begin by saying this: We've traveled to Italy over 10 times, exploring various regions, from its stunning islands such as Sicily and Capri, to its inland areas like the Amalfi Coast, Rome, up to Cinque Terre and the Italian Riviera.
-Milan, Lake Como, and the Dolomites with their breathtaking greenery are all places to adore, but among them all, our 5-day trip to Puglia in spring 2024 was the one we cherished the most, which is why we consider Puglia the best part of Italy.
+Milan, Lake Como, and the Dolomites with their breathtaking greenery are all places to adore, but among them all, our 5-day trip to Apulia in spring 2024 was the one we cherished the most, which is why we consider Puglia the best part of Italy.

 TIP!
 Don't forget to follow me on Instagram to see my latest travel posts, and check out my highlights for more photos from this itinerary: My Insta

-Puglia is a beautiful region in the southeastern part of Italy, often referred to as the "heel of the boot" because of its shape on the map.
+Apulia is a beautiful region in the southeastern part of Italy, often referred to as the "heel of the boot" because of its shape on the map.
 It’s known for its stunning coastline, charming villages, ancient ruins, and delicious food.
 The region is also famous for its white-washed hill towns, Trulli houses (especially in Alberobello), and a laid-back, Mediterranean vibe.

 Moreover, beyond all these aspects, the sense of safety we experienced here (compared to other parts of Italy), the culinary charm, the friendliness and kindness of the people, along with the cleanliness of the places and the high standards of the accommodations we stayed in, enhanced our love for Italy.
-Puglia was the first place in Italy where we weren't deceived in any way — not by taxi drivers who asked for 100 euros for a 3,7km route (YES!
+Apulia was the first place in Italy where we weren't deceived in any way — not by taxi drivers who asked for 100 euros for a 3,7km route (YES!
 These are "normal" prices for Amalfi Coast taxi routes), not by restaurant menu prices differing from the final bill, not at the supermarket, and certainly not by hotel rooms that looked different in reality than on booking.com.
-With that said, we once again declare Puglia the best part of Italy so far (although we have yet to visit Tuscany).
+With that said, we once again declare Apulia the best part of Italy so far (although we have yet to visit Tuscany).

 Before, I start with the itinerary, I want to tell you more about 3 splendid accommodations that totally stole our hearts and were our home for our stay in Puglia: